Right Arrow

 Passive footage

-With a cloud-based AI camera platform, your existing cameras become smart sensors—bridged to a secure, cloud-native dashboard.
+With a cloud-based AI camera platform, your existing cameras can provide AI-driven insights—bridged to a secure, cloud-native dashboard.
 There’s no need for bulky on-premise servers.
 Unlimited team members can review incidents, receive real-time alerts, and collaborate across shifts—all from a single dashboard.

-Unlike a standard NVR system, the AI layer surfaces critical safety events—like possible falls, running, crowding, or forklift near misses—so your team can act before incidents spiral into costly claims.
+Unlike a standard NVR system, the AI layer surfaces key operational events—like process deviations, crowding, or workflow bottlenecks—so your team can respond quickly to address risks.

 Practical Integration Tips: